Timken India IT Demand Reduced to ₹32.47 Cr After Rectification Order

 Interest Components Sections 234A, 234B, 234C

-Timken India has contested the order, describing it as "clearly erroneous, flawed and not sustainable."
-The company has indicated its intention to file an appeal before the appropriate authority to get the order quashed or rectified.
+Despite the substantial reduction in the tax demand, Timken India maintains that the revised order and demand notice remain "erroneous, flawed and are not sustainable."
+The company continues to plan filing an appeal before the appropriate authority to get the orders and demand notices quashed or rectified entirely.

-The disclosure was made pursuant to Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, ensuring transparency with stakeholders regarding this regulatory development.
+Timken India has reiterated that it does not anticipate any immediate financial or monetary impact from these developments.
+The company disclosed this update pursuant to Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, maintaining transparency with stakeholders regarding this significant regulatory development.

 Historical Stock Returns for Timken